What Is ADAS and What Features Does It Include?

 Do I need ADAS calibration after every windshield replacement?

 If your vehicle has a camera or sensor mounted to or near the windshield — which applies to the vast majority of vehicles built after 2018 — then yes, calibration is required after windshield replacement.
-Skipping it can cause your safety systems to malfunction, potentially generate false warnings, or fail entirely.
+As of 2026, 35.6% of all collision repair estimates include ADAS recalibration as a required line item, and calibration costs have risen to an average of $350–$500 per system.
+Skipping it can cause your safety systems to malfunction, generate false warnings, or fail entirely.
 Beyond safety, an insurer or manufacturer may deny future claims if it's discovered calibration was bypassed.
+You can learn more in our guide to ADAS windshield calibration and insurance coverage.

 How will ADAS affect car insurance in the next 5 to 10 years?

 The trend points toward lower premiums over time as ADAS becomes ubiquitous, repair costs normalize, and automation reduces overall accident rates.
-Some projections estimate premiums could fall by 30–50% by 2040.
-In the near term (2026–2030), expect mixed effects: more widespread ADAS discounts from insurers, but continued upward pressure on claim severity as repair technology costs remain elevated.
-Liability models will also continue shifting toward manufacturers as autonomous features become more sophisticated.
+Evercore ISI projects a -1% to -3% annual reduction in insurance loss costs by 2030, and Goldman Sachs projects premiums could fall 30–50% by 2040 as Level 4–5 automation shifts liability toward manufacturers.
+In the near term (2026–2030), expect mixed effects: more widespread ADAS discounts, continued upward pressure on claim severity from tariffs and complex sensors, and evolving federal standards through legislation like the SELF DRIVE Act of 2026.
+Liability models will also continue shifting toward manufacturers as autonomous features become more sophisticated — as demonstrated by the landmark Benavides v.
+Tesla verdict and California's AB 1777 law.
+Learn more about autonomous vehicle insurance as coverage frameworks continue to evolve.